-In summary, the operating result (EBIT) in fiscal year 2021 was EUR -2,895 thousand (2020: EUR -3,133 thousand).
+In summary, the operating result (EBIT) in fiscal 2022 was EUR -1,984 thousand (2021: EUR -2,895 thousand).
 As forecast, EBIT was thus higher than in the previous year in both absolute and percentage terms.

-The financial result includes mainly income from investments and profit transfers from subsidiaries.
-These increased by EUR 2,896 thousand to EUR 6,871 thousand in 2021.
-This key figure underpins the effectiveness of the measures from the B2DD program across all subsidiaries.
+The financial result mainly includes income from investments and profit transfers from subsidiaries.
+These increased by EUR 373 thousand to EUR 7,244 thousand in 2022.

+In 2022, the non-operating effects include provisions for labor law litigation and consulting costs for lean management amounting to EUR 234 thousand (previous year: EUR 35 thousand).

-In the previous year, non-operating effects included non-recurring expenses of EUR 256 thousand for the headcount reduction at the Gelsenkirchen site.
-With the completion of the measures in fiscal year 2021, this item was reduced to EUR 35 thousand.
-Overall, earnings before income taxes improved from EUR 617 thousand in the previous year to EUR 3,875 thousand in fiscal year 2021.
+Overall, earnings before income taxes improved from EUR 3,875 thousand in the previous year to EUR 5,034 thousand in fiscal year 2022.

-The net profit of Masterflex SE generated in the fiscal year 2021 amounted to EUR 3,643 thousand (2020: EUR 331 thousand).
-Taking into account the profit carried forward remaining after distribution in the amount of EUR 9,452 thousand, the unappropriated profit amounted to EUR 13,095 thousand.
+The net profit generated by Masterflex SE in the fiscal year 2022 amounted to EUR 3,476 thousand (2021: EUR 3,643 thousand).
+Taking into account the profit carried forward remaining after distribution in the amount of EUR 11,940 thousand, the unappropriated profit amounted to EUR 15,416 thousand.